nokia/SReXperts/docs/eda/beginner/eda-app-deploy.md

 ### Task 2.1: Rolling out the app using the Front Panel Plugin Installation workflow

-In System -> Workflows, create a new workflow for deploying the SR Linux Front Panel app!
+In Main -> System -> Workflows, create a new workflow for deploying the SR Linux Front Panel app!
 There are no knobs to tweak or any further configuration needed.

 Within seconds, the workflow will finish and you will see the Workflow Results.
 Seasoned EDA users will immediately spot a difference when running a Workflow compared to say, making a change to an Intent - *why do you think there was no option to perform a Dry Run first?*